NBISweden/sda-web-portal/sda-submission-guide.md

 key: page-single
 ---

-This is a guide to submit data to SDA.
+This guide describes how to submit data to the Swedish Sensitive Data Archive (SDA).
+If you have questions or comments, please write to the
+<a href="mailto:">SDA Helpdesk</a>.

 {% include quick-guide-table.html %}